zabbix/zabbix/templates/app/acronis/README.md

 ## Setup

-This is a master template that needs to be assigned to a host, and it will create MSP host prototype automatically which will monitor Acronis Cyber Protect Cloud metrics.
+This is a master template that needs to be assigned to a host, and it will automatically create MSP host prototype, which will monitor Acronis Cyber Protect Cloud metrics.

-Before using this template it is required to create a new MSP level API client for Zabbix to use.
+Before using this template it is required to create a new MSP-level API client for Zabbix to use.
 To do that, sign into your Acronis Cyber Protect Cloud WEB interface, navigate to `Settings` -> `API clients` and create new API client.
 You will be shown credentials for this API client.
-These credentials need to be entered in the following user macros of this templates:
+These credentials need to be entered in the following user macros of this template:

 * `{$ACRONIS.CPC.AUTH.CLIENT.ID}` - enter `Client ID` here;